 Pressing the individual camera buttons will cause the selected camera to display full screen.
-Buttons are also used to enter passwords.
+Buttons 1 to 9 are also used to enter passwords.

 Sequence Button

 When in the Live Monitoring mode, pressing the SEQUENCE button displays live channels sequentially.